-PV1 Preventive Drugs The plan also covers some other preventive drugs.
+PV Core Preventive Drugs The plan also covers some other preventive drugs.
+These drugs are on our PV Core list.
 Preventive care prescription drugs are drugs taken regularly by a member for disease prevention or to prevent the reoccurrence of specific diseases.
 These preventive care drugs include only generic drugs, utilizing the American Hospital Formulary Service (AHFS) as a reference.
 For example, treatment of high cholesterol with cholesterol-lowering medications or medication taken to prevent heart disease or medications to treat a recovered heart attack or stroke victim constitute preventive care prescription drugs.

-Please call Customer Service or got to the member portal on our website at premera.com to find out whether a drug is on the plan's preventive care list.
+Please call Customer Service or go to the member portal on our website at premera.com to find out whether a drug is on the plan's preventive care list.